api-platform/docs/api-bundle/serialization-groups-and-relations.md

 ### Entity identifier case

-Actually we identify the entity identifier from [Doctrine Identifier](http://doctrine-orm.readthedocs.org/en/latest/reference/basic-mapping.html#identifiers-primary-keys).
+At the moment we identify the entity identifier based on the [Doctrine Identifier](http://doctrine-orm.readthedocs.org/en/latest/reference/basic-mapping.html#identifiers-primary-keys).
 We don't support entity resource with multiple identifier.

-The entity identifier is never returned like other properties : it's a part of the URI contained in `@id` field.
+The entity identifier is never returned like other properties : it is a part of the URI contained in the `@id` field.
-So in the `/apidoc` endpoint : identifier not appear in the properties list.
+So in the `/apidoc` endpoint the identifier will not appear in the properties list.

 #### Entity identifier writable

-In some case, you will be able to set from the client the identifier of a resource. (like a slug for example) So, in this case the identifier property must become a writable class property in the `/apidoc` endpoint.
+In some cases, you will want to set the identifier of a resource from the client (like a slug for example).
+In this case the identifier property must become a writable class property in the `/apidoc` endpoint.

 To do this you simply have to :
-* create a a setter for identifier in the entity
+* create a setter for identifier in the entity
 * add the denormalization group to the property if you use a specific denormalization group

 Previous chapter: [Filters](filters.md)<br>